Home

 • Add a little flour at a time until the dough doesn't stick to your hands when handling.

-• Do not knead like a bread dough, you don't need to develop gluten just like in breadmaking.
+• Do not knead like a bread dough, just mix it thoroughly.

 • The dough dries up easily when exposed to air so keep a moist towel handy to cover it during preparation.